 High-quality, cacao-dense dark chocolate improves several brain functions, including cognitive processing, visual-spatial awareness, scanning, abstract reasoning, etc.

 - Enhances cognitive processing

 Also Read:- Cacao Benefits

 The presence of flavanols in dark chocolate can improve neuroplasticity as well.
-It is known as the ability of the brain to reorganize itself when encountered with injuries and diseases.
+It is known as the ability of the brain to reorganize itself when encountering injuries and diseases.

 6. Health Benefits of Dark Chocolate for Skin

-Dark chocolate is loaded with minerals including copper, iron, calcium, magnesium, etc. The presence of these minerals makes dark chocolate a good choice for your skin.
+Dark chocolate contains minerals, including copper, iron, calcium, magnesium, etc. These minerals make dark chocolate a good choice for your skin.
 While manganese improves the production of collagen, calcium repairs the skin.
 Better production of collagen protein helps in keeping the skin healthy.

 On the other hand, the flavanols in dark chocolate can offer protection to the skin against sun damage.
 It ensures better blood flow to the skin and promotes skin density and hydration as well.

 - Ensures better blood flow to the skin